 Recipe card design settings

-With the release of Tasty Recipes 3.0 (Nov 2020), you can customize the look of your recipe card and your social footer in Tasty Recipes’ design settings.
+You can easily customize the look of your recipe card and your social footer in Tasty Recipes’ design settings.

 In WordPress, navigate to WP Tasty > Tasty Recipes and you’ll see the Design tab within the Tasty Recipes settings.